Quitting isn't easy.

 - Anxiety.
 A lack of nicotine often causes the body to feel anxious, eventually leading to stress.
 Nootropic supplementation has long been believed to mitigate both performance-related and social anxiety, as well as reduce stress.

 - Trouble sleeping.
-A number of nootropics are taken as sleep aids for their potential to accelerate sleep onset and lengthen restorative sleep phases.
+A number of nootropics (the best sleep supplements) are taken as sleep aids for their potential to accelerate sleep onset and lengthen restorative sleep phases.

 - Difficulty concentrating.
 Maintaining focus and concentration is one of the most popular uses of nootropics, particularly for those preparing for demanding cognitive tasks such as taking an exam or playing video games competitively.